MK2112/any_to_any.py/README.md

 - Merge, concatenate, or extract as easily as with the CLI/web
 - Multi-language support

+You can access the GUI via the pre-packaged binaries, or run it directly from source.

 **Install GUI-related additional dependencies:**
 ```bash
 pip install -r requirements_gui.txt